Senior Nutrition Program: Connecting Food and Socializing

 Spouses of individuals age 60 or older – as well as persons with a disability, who are not yet 60 but reside with an eligible senior – may also receive meals through the program.
 Many seniors across Jefferson County attend one of our 28 Senior Centers, where they not only eat a free lunch, but interact with friends and access resources such as transportation, health and wellness information, fun activities, volunteer opportunities, arts and humanities and free education.

-Seniors who are homebound, isolated and do not have access to public or private transportation may be eligible for home-delivered meals or, depending on location, meals delivered through our more widely known program called Meals on Wheels.
+Seniors who are homebound, isolated and do not have access to public or private transportation may be eligible for home-delivered meals or, depending on location, meals delivered through United Way of Central Alabama’s more widely known program called Meals on Wheels.

 The Meals on Wheels program offers two types of home-delivered meals: hot meals delivered daily, Monday through Friday, and frozen meals delivered once weekly.
 Most meals are served daily by volunteers in Jefferson County.
 Frozen meals are generally provided in areas where we cannot offer daily delivery or in other extreme circumstances as determined by our case managers.
 Seniors who would like to participate in congregate meals at Senior Centers may call or visit the Senior Center nearest them (click here for a list of area Senior Centers).
 Once an initial enrollment form is completed, seniors will review and renew their information and enrollment with the Senior Center once a year.
 Meals at Senior Centers and home-delivered meals/Meals on Wheels are completely free of charge to eligible seniors.